hagenw/hagenw.github.io/_posts/2016-10-01-positioning_of_musical_foreground_parts_in_spatial_audio.md

 impact of different spatial distributions of sound objects on listener preference, with a special emphasis on the distinction of high attention foreground parts of the presented music track.

+### Supplementary Material

+The music mixes employed in this study are available from http://doi.org/10.5281/zenodo.61000.
+Note, that the final mix provides the driving signals for a circular loudspeaker array with 56 channels.
+If you would like to reproduce it on another system you can generate the driving signals yourself by using the [SoundScape Renderer](http://spatialaudio.net/ssr/), in which you have to load the [scene files](http://doi.org/10.5281/zenodo.61110) and feed in the [signals of the single objects](http://doi.org/10.5281/zenodo.55718) for the song "lighthouse".